GParareal: A time-parallel ODE solver using Gaussian process emulation: Numerical experiments

 In \cref{fig:FHN}(a), we solve \eqref{eq:FHN} with initial condition $\bm{u}_0 = (-1,1)^\intercal$ using both algorithms.
-Observe that the accuracy of GParareal is of approximately the same order as the solution obtained using parareal --- when comparing both to the serially obtained fine solution (\cref{fig:FHN}(b)).
+Observe that the accuracy of GParareal is of approximately the same order as the solution obtained using parareal---when comparing both to the serially obtained fine solution (\cref{fig:FHN}(b)).
 Note, however, that in \cref{fig:FHN}(c), GParareal takes six fewer iterations to converge to these solutions than parareal does.
-As a result, GParareal locates a solution in a faster wallclock time than parareal, see \cref{fig:FHN}(d), with a speedup of $4.3\times$ vs.\ the serial solver --- almost twice the $2.4\times$ speedup obtained by parareal.
+As a result, GParareal locates a solution in faster wallclock time than parareal, see \cref{fig:FHN}(d), with an almost $5$-fold speedup vs.\ the serial solver---over twice the $2.4$-fold speedup obtained by parareal.
+Note that we increase $N_{\mathcal{F}}$ to $1.6 \times 10^{8}$ to ensure $\F$ is expensive to run and realise parallel speedup in \cref{eq:FHN}(d) (as both algorithms require $T_{\mathcal{G}}/T_{\mathcal{F}} \ll 1$).

 To compare the convergence of both methods more broadly, we solve \eqref{eq:FHN} for a range of initial values.
 The heatmap in \cref{fig:FHN_heat}(a) illustrates how the convergence of parareal is highly dependent, not just on the solvers in use, but also the initial values at $t=0$, taking anywhere from 10 to 15 iterations to converge.
-For some initial values, parareal does not converge at all, with solutions blowing up (returning \texttt{NaN} values) due to the low accuracy of $\mathcal{G}$.
+For some initial values, parareal does not converge at all, with solutions blowing up (returning \texttt{NaN} values) due to the low accuracy of $\G$.
 In direct contrast, see \cref{fig:FHN_heat}(b), GParareal converges more quickly and more uniformly due to the flexibility provided by the emulator, taking just five or six iterations to reach tolerance for all the initial values tested.
-This demonstrates how using an emulator can enable convergence even when $\mathcal{G}$ has poor accuracy.
+This demonstrates how using an emulator can enable convergence even when $\G$ has poor accuracy.